mzeeshanzafar28/WMAT/README.md

 # WMAT
-Windows multi access toolkit is an open source python Project created by M Zeeshan Zafar @ BZU MULTAN.
+Windows multi access toolkit(WMAT) is an open source Python Project created by M Zeeshan Zafar @ BZ-University MULTAN.
 This script basically assists in performing some very basic tasks for windows.
 Further read out the ReadMe.txt file in the folder.

+***Only For Windows :)***